Back to Projects

 Now, this is one of the most interesting parts of the project.

-For the frontend, Financedu uses Wix.
+When I first started, Financedu used Wix.
 It’s classically known as a drag-and-drop editor, but what makes it truly powerful is Wix Velo, a full-stack platform for hosting apps that gives you access to a bunch of APIs, a Node environment, and a wrapper over MongoDB.

 While it has its limits, it also has its (many) merits.
 The biggest thing keeping me on Wix’s platform has been its seamless integration with a whole platform.
 From my dashboard, I can easily chat with visitors, bulk send emails, and edit my content through a visual interface.
 In essence, it’s like Supabase plus more—it would simply take forever to replicate all the features it offers.

-The main issues are performance-related—it can get slow on mobile or over poor Wi-Fi connections.
+The main issues were performance-related—it could get slow on mobile or over poor Wi-Fi connections.
 Because the Wix editor doesn’t give you total freedom over your frontend, I’ve also had to find myself using some workarounds (e.g. positioning elements with JS).